-Chimborazo, like most of the mountains in the world is being affected by global warming, therefore its glaciers are melting and thus change the climbing conditions.
+Chimborazo is like most of the mountains in the world affected by global warming, therefore its glaciers are melting and thus change the climbing conditions.

-The normal route became a real challenge and requires a lot of expertise and skills on ice techniques, its steepness is more continuous but offers a direct uphill line to the top after El Castillo area, now days this route is installed a Via Ferrata.
-In addition, rock falls are often reported, giving Chimborazo the reputation of currently being an adventurous climb.
+The normal route became a challenge and requires some expertise and skills on ice techniques.
+Its steepness is more continuous but offers a direct uphill line to the top after El Castillo area, now days this route is installed a Via Ferrata.
+In addition, rock falls are often reported depending on prevalent conditions, giving Chimborazo the reputation of currently being an adventurous climb.
 Actually, choosing the best route will depend on your guide’s criteria and experience, Sierra Nevada Expeditions guarantee you Certified ASEGUIM UIAGM guides.

-Depart from Quito in South direction towards Ambato city, possibility to see an Indian market on our way.
-Late afternoon we will arrive to Whymper hut at 5000 mt.
+Departure from Quito in the South direction towards Ambato city, possibility to see an Indian market on our way.
+Late afternoon we will arrive at the Whymper hut at 5000m.
 Early dinner and relax.

-Wake up before midnight and ascent to its summit 6310mt. by the normal route or via “El Castillo” (about 8 hours), the descend will take us 4 hours to the hut and parking lot- transfer to Quito.
+Wake up before midnight and ascent to its summit (6310m) by the normal route or via “El Castillo” (about 8 hours), the descend will take us 4 hours to the hut and parking lot.
+Resting, packing, and transfer to Quito.

 PS: in 2019 a High camp at 5300 mt. was build, providing very good services and saving time and energy to the summit. ask for it.